International Relations Centre (UKM Global)

 GGGV1113Social Media in Language Learning3The course is designed to guide participants explore and use social media to enhance language learning.
 Participants will also be coached how to use selected social media and Web 2.0 tools to enhance language learning.1

-are also able to correct common errors as well as
+students are able to speak, write and read better.
+They are also able to correct common errors as well as ambiguities.

 1